 which God supplies

 The idea of this word came to mean to furnish abundantly.
-At times this word was used for the supplies of war.
-The point here is that God liberally gives for our good (2 Co 9:10; Jas 1:5).
+At times the Greeks used this word for the supplies of war.
+The point here is that God liberally provides for our ministry (2 Co 9:10; Jas 1:5).
 Here God is the philanthropist.
 God will foot the bill and defray any expense when it comes to ministry.
 God is a God of grace when we exercise our gifts.

 God will give extensively from his grace apart from any human merit.
 God is a liberal Giver (2 Co 9:10; Jas 1:5).
 God will make available whatever is necessary to help or supply the needs of someone in ministry.
 He will provide for, support, and supply our needs for ministry.